-Coming soon!
-Our Field Guide to the National Street Service documents our processes and insights from the 2018 program which spanned four cities across the United States.
+Our Field Guide to the National Street Service documents our processes and insights from the 2017 and 2018 programs which spanned five cities across the United States.

 Streets are more than a path for people and goods to get from A to B.

 They are also public space - a place to relax, meet, and enjoy life.
 In fact, streets make up roughly 80% of the public space in US cities.

 But right now, most streets aren't that enjoyable for anyone...